Pods

 Uploading

-artemis pod upload my-pod.pod
+artemis pod upload command:

 You can specify the tags when you upload, so you can associate more meaningful tags with your pod revisions.
 It is common to use a versioning scheme for the tags, so you can compare them more easily using something like semantic versioning.